Flash3D: Feed-Forward Generalisable 3D Scene Reconstruction from a Single Image: Experiments

 \paragraph{Datasets.} \method is trained only on the large-scale RealEstate10k~\cite{tinghui18stereo} dataset, containing real estate videos from YouTube.
 We follow the default training/testing split with 67,477 scenes for training and 7,289 for testing.
 Once \method is trained, we assess its effectiveness across various datasets, discussed in detail in each section.
 For details of the evaluation protocols, see the appendix.

 \paragraph{Metrics.} For quantitative results, we report the standard image quality metrics, including pixel-level PSNR, patch-level SSIM, and feature-level LPIPS.

-\paragraph{Compared methods.} We compare with several state-of-the-art approaches that are designed specifically for single-view scene reconstruction, including LDI~\cite{tulsiani18layer-structured}, Single-View MPI~\cite{tucker20single-view}, SynSin~\cite{wiles20synsin:}, BTS~\cite{wimbauer23behind} and MINE~\cite{li21mine:}.
+\paragraph{Compared methods.} We compare with several state-of-the-art single-view 3D scene reconstruction models, including LDI~\cite{tulsiani18layer-structured}, Single-View MPI~\cite{tucker20single-view}, SynSin~\cite{wiles20synsin:}, BTS~\cite{wimbauer23behind} and MINE~\cite{li21mine:}.
 We include a comparison to our adaptation of Splatter Image~\cite{szymanowicz24splatter} to show that our method is much better suited to general scenes, as well as a comparison to ray-wise unprojection $\mathcal{U}$ of the input colours to the locations predicted by the depth network.
 Finally, while not a fair comparison, we also compare with state-of-the-art two-view novel view synthesis methods, including \cite{du23learning}, pixelSplat~\cite{charatan23pixelsplat:}, MVSplat~\cite{chen24mvsplat:}, and latentSplat~\cite{wewer24latentsplat:}.

 \paragraph{Implementation details.} \method comprises a pre-trained UniDepth~\cite{piccinelli24unidepth:} model, a ResNet50~\cite{he16deep} encoder, alongside multiple depth offset decoders and Gaussian decoders.
 The entire model is trained on a single A6000 GPU for 40,000 iterations with batch size 16.
 The training is remarkably efficient, completed in one day on a single A6000 GPU.
 Given that UniDepth remains frozen during training, we can expedite the training by pre-extracting depth maps for the entire dataset.
 With this, \method can be trained to achieve state-of-the-art quality on a \textit{single A6000 GPU in 16 hours}.